 Criminals Could Use Credit Card Fraud to Buy Guns

 Credit card fraud increases the risk of lost payments and chargebacks, two things payment processors do not want to handle.
 Unfortunately, criminals can use stolen credit cards to purchase firearms for people who cannot legally own them.

 In 2021, the ATF busted a crime ring for conducting “straw purchases.”
 A straw purchase is when someone purchases a legal product through illegal means.
 In this case, a group of 10 people in Detroit faced federal charges for buying guns with stolen credit cards.

 Gun-friendly payment processors know that crimes like this don’t happen often and that most firearms dealers do everything possible to confirm customer identities before selling weapons.
 While there is some risk for gun-friendly credit card processors, it’s an acceptable level.

 Payment gateways will almost always give you reliable gun-friendly credit card processing that limits risk.
 Payment gateways simplify your payment processing by giving you and your customers a virtual terminal that works like in-store credit card processing.
 With a payment gateway, you get secure firearms credit card processing with a lower risk of chargebacks or canceled charges.

 Some gun-friendly payment processors to consider include:

 Unfortunately, you can’t use Stripe, Square, or PayPal because the companies refuse to process payments for gun shops.
-Some of these companies used to work with gun brokers, but decided to stop because of pressure from the public.
-Apparently, some of their clients didn’t like that they offered gun-friendly payment processing solutions.
+Some of these companies used to work with gun brokers but decided to stop because of pressure from the public.
+Some clients didn’t like that they offered gun-friendly payment processing solutions.
 Eventually, they faced enough pressure that they canceled accounts with gun sales.

 The good news is that Bankcard partners with Maverick and PaySafe, so you have a reliable way to process payments without worrying about hidden fees.